 - A. License required.
-No general hospital or distinct part, critical access hospital or distinct part, surgery and general medical care hospital or distinct part, recuperation center or distinct part, infirmary, rehabilitation facility or distinct part, outpatient surgery center, or alcohol/drug abuse inpatient treatment center, psychiatric hospital or distinct part, outpatient psychiatric center, emergency services facility, or rural emergency hospital may be established, conducted or maintained in the State without first obtaining a license. - B. Exceptions to license requirement.
+No general hospital or distinct part, critical access hospital or distinct part, recuperation center or distinct part, infirmary, rehabilitation facility or distinct part, outpatient surgery center, or alcohol/drug abuse inpatient treatment center, psychiatric hospital or distinct part, outpatient psychiatric center or emergency services facility may be established, conducted, or maintained in the State without first obtaining a license. - B. Exceptions to license requirement.
 The following facilities do not require a license from the Department: - 1.
 A facility operated by the Federal Government; and - 2.
 A First Aid Station. - C. Basic services required.
 Every licensed hospital must provide basic services. - D. Application for License. - 1.
-An applicant shall file applications under oath with the Department upon forms provided by Health Facility Services and shall pay annual license fee as indicated by Ark.
-Code Ann. §20-9-214. - 2.
+An applicant shall file applications under oath with the Department upon forms provided by Health Facility Services and shall pay annual license fee as indicated by Act 574 of 1997. - 2.
 These fees shall be paid into the State Treasury or refunded to the applicant if a license is denied.
 The application shall be signed by the owner, if an individual or partnership, or in the case of a corporation, by two of its officers, or in the case of a governmental unit, by the head of the governmental department having jurisdiction over it.
-The application shall set forth the full name and address of the institution for which license is sought and such additional information as the Department may require, including affirmative evidence of ability to comply with such reasonable standards, rules as may be lawfully prescribed hereunder.
-The application for which the license is issued.
+The application shall set forth the full name and address of the institution for which license is sought and such additional information as the Department may require, including affirmative evidence of ability to comply with such reasonable standards, rules, and regulations as may be lawfully prescribed hereunder.
+The application for annual license renewal shall be postmarked no later than January 2 of the year for which the license is issued.
 The license applicant for an existing institution postmarked after the date shall be subject to a penalty of one dollar per day for each day and every day after January 2. - 3.
 A license issued hereunder shall be effective on a calendar year basis and shall expire on December 31 of each calendar year.
-A license shall be issued only for the premises and persons in the application and shall not be transferable.
+A license shall be issued only for the premises and persons in the application, and shall not be transferable.
 If the facility changes ownership the license shall expire.
 The license shall be posted in a conspicuous place on the licensed premises.
-A license issued under previous rules shall be effective through the period for which it was issued.
+A license issued under previous regulations shall be effective through the period for which it was issued.
 The adequacy of cooperative agreements between hospitals in terms of service provided by each hospital and the type of licenses issued to each hospital shall be determined by the Arkansas Department of Health.